 SBSA reported a LCR of 110.8 per cent. as at 31 December 2021 based on a simple average of 92 days of daily observations over the quarter ended 31 December 2021, exceeding the SARB's minimum requirement of 80 per cent.
-The Issuer reported a LCR of 144.3 per cent. as at 31 December 2021 based on a simple average of 92 days of daily observations over the quarter ended 31 December 2021 for the majority of the Issuer's balance sheet and a simple average of the three month-end data points for certain Africa Regions banking entities which are not yet reported daily, exceeding the SARB's minimum requirement of 80 per cent.
+SBG reported a LCR of 144.3 per cent. as at 31 December 2021 based on a simple average of 92 days of daily observations over the quarter ended 31 December 2021 for the majority of SBG's balance sheet and a simple average of the three month-end data points for certain Africa Regions banking entities which are not yet reported daily, exceeding the SARB's minimum requirement of 80 per cent.

-The Group maintained NSFR compliance for 2021, with SBSA reporting a NSFR of 107.6 per cent. as at 31 December 2021 in excess of the 100.0 per cent. regulatory requirement, and the Issuer reporting a NSFR of 122.0 per cent. as at 31 December 2021 in excess of the 100.0 per cent. regulatory requirement, as well as specified internal risk appetite requirements.
+The Issuer maintained NSFR compliance for 2021, reporting a NSFR of 107.6 per cent. as at 31 December 2021, in excess of the 100.0 per cent. regulatory requirement, while SBG reported a NSFR of 122.0 per cent. as at 31 December 2021 in excess of the 100.0 per cent. regulatory requirement, as well as specified internal risk appetite requirements.